adamgreen/CHiP/README.md

 <img src="https://raw.githubusercontent.com/adamgreen/CHiP/master/images/20180507-03.jpg" alt="Back of SmartBand" width="320" height="240" />

-There are a few pieces of plastic that make up the SmartBand and they might be hard to get back together in the correct orientation except that WowWee added assymetric keying to make it a cinch.
+There are a few pieces of plastic that make up the SmartBand and they might be hard to get back together in the correct orientation except that WowWee added asymmetric keying to make it a cinch.

 <img src="https://raw.githubusercontent.com/adamgreen/CHiP/master/images/20180507-04.jpg" alt="SmartBand Apart" width="320" height="240" /> <img src="https://raw.githubusercontent.com/adamgreen/CHiP/master/images/20180507-05.jpg" alt="Top of SmartBand PCB" width="320" height="240" />